direct to content

 History

-It was presumably driven by a storm onto the north African coast en route from Piraeus, the port of Athens, to Italy, as it was carrying Greek works of art intended for Roman purchasers.
-The cargo consisted of Greek art object: sculptures of bronze and marble.
-High-quality furniture fittings and more than 60 marble columns weighing 200 tons.
-It is believed the cargo was part of the warspoils of the Roman general Sulla.
-Sulla campaigned against king Mithridates in 86 B.C., and sacked Athens during that war.
+The ship was presumably driven towards the North African coast by a storm while en route from Piraeus, the port of Athens, to Italy, since it was mainly carrying high value Greek works of art intended for Roman purchasers, such as sculptures of bronze and marble.
+High-quality furniture fittings and over than 60 marble columns weighing 200 tons were also found on board.
+It is believed the cargo may have been part of the spoils of war of the Roman general Sulla, who campaigned against king Mithridates in 86 B.C., and sacked Athens during that war.

 Description